christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### Where do you need help from Veronika?

 * Where to go from here?
 Ideas on adding methodology scan?
 Or something else, more qualitative/reading based?
+* October 6th, Ahmet and I are set to present our project, but I have a midwife appointment so can't come, is it enough that Ahemet presents?

 #### Any other topics